KennethVrb/singlecell-ai-insights/hackaton/DEMO_SCRIPT.md

 **[Screen: Application homepage]**

-"Hi, I'm Kenneth, and I built SingleCell AI Insights for the AWS Hackathon. in my company our scientists spend hours manually analyzing MultiQC quality control reports—hundreds of metrics across dozens of samples.
-Questions like 'Which samples failed?' or 'Why is this duplication rate high?' require deep expertise and tedious manual inspection."
+"Hi, I'm Kenneth, and I built SingleCell AI Insights for the AWS Hackathon. in my company our scientists spend hours manually analyzing MultiQC quality control reports while these reports have a reproducable format making it a prime candidate for AI analysis."

 "I built this MVP to validate my idea: can AI assist with this analysis?
 The platform connects to AWS HealthOmics to fetch workflow runs.
 I've manually executed three single-cell RNA-seq pipelines—two successful, one failed—to demonstrate both scenarios."

-**[Show tagline on screen]**

-"Instead of spending 30+ minutes manually inspecting MultiQC reports, scientists can now ask questions in plain English and get answers in 30 seconds."

----

 ## Problem & Solution (0:20 - 0:45)